kkumyk/circassian-language/README.md

 ## Design

 ### Colours
-The colours chosen for this project are related to the colours characteristic for Circassian people.
-E.g.: green is the colour of the <a href="https://en.wikipedia.org/wiki/Circassian_flag#:~:text=It%20consists%20of%20a%20green,the%20designer%20of%20the%20flag.">Circassian flag</a>.
-It also represents these peoples' connection to nature and the role it is playing in their culture.
+The main colour if the site is green as it is the colour of the <a href="https://en.wikipedia.org/wiki/Circassian_flag#:~:text=It%20consists%20of%20a%20green,the%20designer%20of%20the%20flag.">Circassian flag</a>.
+It also represents Circassians' connection to nature and the role it is playing in their culture.
 For this purpose, many words chosen for the alphabet are related to nature, such as animal names.

 <img src="doc/doc-colours.jpg" style="width:798px;"/>

 ### Wireframes

-### Hub page desktop mockup
+### Hub page mockup
 <img src="doc/hub-mockup.jpg" style="width:798px;"/>

-### About page desktop mockup
+### About page mockup
 <img src="doc/about-mockup.jpg" style="width:798px;"/>

-### Alphabet page desktop mockup
+### Alphabet page mockup
 <img src="doc/alphabet-mockup.jpg" style="width:798px;"/>

-### Contact page desktop mockup
+### Contact page mockup
 <img src="doc/contact-mockup.jpg" style="width:798px;"/>

 ## Features